computerguycj/computerguycj/README.md

 ### Hi there, I'm Christopher - aka @computerguycj 👋

 ## I'm a full-stack software engineer.
 I build Desktop, Web & Mobile Apps.
-- 🌱 I’m currently learning Golang, React, and Docker.
+- 🌱 I’m currently learning Prompt Engineering and AI Agents.
-- 💞️ For 2022, my goal is to create several applications in different stacks, including MERN and LAMP.
 - 📫 You can view my LinkedIn profile at https://www.linkedin.com/in/computerguycj/
 - 🎲 I love playing new strategic board games.
 Power Grid is by far my favorite board game.
 - 🚲 I ride a bicycle for my commute, for exercise, and for fun!